fmrtl73/pxdocs/content/reference/CLI/alerts.md

 ```

 {{<info>}}
 {{<companyName>}} recommends setting up monitoring with Prometheus and AlertsManager.

-If you are using Portworx with Kubernetes, head over to [this page](https://2.1.docs.portworx.com/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/monitoring/monitoring-px-prometheusandgrafana.1/).
-If you are using Portworx with other orchestrators, check out [this page](/install-with-other/operate-and-maintain/monitoring/alerting/).
+* If you are using Portworx with Kubernetes, see [Install Prometheus and Grafana using Daemonset](/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/monitoring/monitoring-px-prometheusandgrafana.1/).
+* If you are using Portworx with other orchestrators, see [Alerting with Portworx](/install-with-other/operate-and-maintain/monitoring/alerting/).

 {{</info>}}